Sreekee/Nvidia/README.md

 ## About the labs and solutions

-#### Lab descriptions and sample solutions
+#### `documents`
-The `documents` folder in each lab directory contains the same lab description and sample solution `.pdf` documents contained in the Teaching Kit `.zip` package downloadable from the GPU Educators Program [portal](https://developer.nvidia.com/educators).
+`documents` in each lab directory contains the same lab description and sample solution `.pdf` documents in the Teaching Kit `.zip` package downloadable from the [GPU Educators Program portal](https://developer.nvidia.com/educators).

 #### `sample_code`
 `sample_code` in each each lab directory contains the baseline training model solution (as well as instructions to run) described in the lab descriptions.
-These baseline models render a baseline score for the given dataset that students are required to outperform.
+These baseline models render a baseline score for the given dataset that students are suggested to outperform.
 The `sample_code` is designed to be given to students when the lab is assigned.

-- **In-class competition**
-It is highly suggested to organize an in-class competition for each lab assignment: student may grab knowledge of on-going cutting-edge research papers or tech-reports to improve the model performance.
-The grading of the model performance may not be based on the rank, but just on if they manage to beat the baseline score provided by the instructor.
-The in-class competition is used to encourage students read and practice more on an open-ended problem.

-- **Some exemplar approaches implementation in `solution_code` **
-At last, we encourage the instructor to relase the folder `solution_code` after the assignment (and its in-class compititon) is due.
-The `solution_code` folder is aimed to provide several exemplar implementation of some potential approaches that possibly improve the model performance.
-Due to the variaty of methods available, release these code is only on a purpose to provide certain insight to the student, but not to do a hands-on quickstart. (**TODO**)

-#### Recommended release time of the labs
-* Lab1: finishing at least slides module 1-prepare and 2-dl-basics
-* Lab2: finishing slides module 3-convnets
-* Lab3: finishing slides module 4-energy-based-learning and 5-optimization
-* Lab4: finishing slides module 6-learning-with-memory.
+#### In-class competition
+Some programming labs include optimizing a neural network training model and suggest students submit solutions to Kaggle using [Kaggle In Class](https://inclass.kaggle.com/) to compare performance against each other and against the baseline model score from the `sample_code`.
+Such a competition can encourage students to study the latest public research papers and technical reports to improve their model performance on an open-ended problem.
+Grading model performance could simply be based on whether they outperform the baseline, or perhaps based on class rank.

+Please read the Kaggle In Class [FAQ](https://www.kaggle.com/wiki/KaggleInClass) for more information on how to set up your course using Kaggle.
+Using Kaggle is **not** a requirement to make use of the labs.

+#### `solution_code`
+`solution_code` in each lab directory contains 1-2 example implementations of approaches that improve the model performance.
+These solutions were developed by real students who took the Deep Learning curriculum course at NYU.
+Some solutions may require additional, undocumented instructions to properly execute, and may not run perfectly “out-of-box”.
+Still, they should be useful examples of successful solutions using a variety of techniques for both instructors and students to learn from.

+#### Recommended prerequisite lectures for each lab
+* Lab1: Module 1 - Introduction to Machine Learning and Module 2 - Introduction to Deep Learning
+* Lab2: Module 1 - Introduction to Machine Learning through Module 3 - Convolutional Neural Networks
+* Lab3: Module 1 - Introduction to Machine Learning through Module 5 - Optimization Techniques
+* Lab4: Module 1 - Introduction to Machine Learning through Module 6 - Learning with Memory

 ## Compiling and running lab solutions